rumiio/SageMaker_Custom_Container/README.bak.md

         >chmod +x build_and_push.sh
         >./build_and_push.sh image_classification_sample
         ```
-    This step will take a few minutes.

-1. After the script completes, go to ECR console and see the repo and image that were created by executing **build_and_push.sh** in the previous step.
+1. Go to ECR console and see the repo and image that were created by executing **build_and_push.sh** in the previous step.
 Copy the image URI.
 We will use this when we create the model object on SageMaker.

     <account_number>.dkr.ecr.us-west-2.amazonaws.com/image_classification_sample:latest